Finding the right domain name isn’t always as simple as it seems. Here’s my journey to landing a domain that perfectly fits the Lurp vibe.

 There were two main reasons:

 I thought about other options too, like getlurp.com.
 It has a clear call-to-action, which works for a lot of apps.
 But for this project, it didn’t feel as natural.
 I preferred something that felt more like a standalone name, not a command.
+Like, you're not supposed to *get *the app; you're supposed to *use *it.

-I considered lurp.io and lurp.app, but they didn’t feel essential.
+I also considered lurp.io and lurp.app, but they didn’t feel essential.
 For now, lurp.it and lurp.se are enough.
 That said, I’m keeping an eye on other TLDs—just in case I need them in the future.

 As for lurp.com, I’ve accepted that it’s not going to happen—at least not anytime soon.
 The domain is being squatted on, and the asking price is out of reach.
 Unless things change drastically, I’m happy sticking with lurp.it.